Text Box: VINTAGE MINIATURE BINOCULARS

 1945 Barr & Stroud CF41 7x49 Britu karinio juru laivyno kariniai ziuronai.

-My Barr and Stroud CF41 military binoculars are one of the 70,000 produced in a very long production run starting 1935, and with the model stocked until around 1973/74.
+My Barr and Stroud CF41 military binoculars are one of the 70,000 produced in a very long production run starting 1935, and with the model military stocked until around 1973/74.
 The AP1900a marking designates these as having colored filters controlled by dual levers for challenging weather conditions, and this model does not have a ranging gratucule. (the model CF42 had a gratucule for ranging drop of shot).
 These binoculars have the yellow broad arrow UK Admiralty (Navy) property mark plus the standard broad arrow Ministry of Defense property mark, and have 4 desiccating/ drying ports.
 So these binoculars are essentially a military naval design specific model.
 According to the University of Glasgow (Scotland) Barr & Stroud archives, by their serial number these binoculars date to the middle of 1945 WWII production.

 Text Box: Barr and Stroud WWII CF41 British Admiralty Binoculars including internal filters, desiccating ports, and ocular covers